ErsatzTV/ErsatzTV.org/docs/user-guide/search.md

 - `title`: The show title
 - `genre`: The show genre
 - `tag`: The show tag (not available with Plex metadata)
+- `tag_full`: same as `tag`, but not tokenized or analyzed
+- `collection`: The name of the collection that contains the show
 - `plot`: The show plot
 - `studio`: The show studio
+- `network`: Plex's "network" metadata for the show
 - `actor`: An actor from the show
 - `library_name`: The name of the library that contains the show
 - `content_rating`: The show content rating (case-sensitive)
 - `language`: The show audio stream language
 - `language_tag`: The show audio stream language tag
+- `sub_language`: The show subtitle stream language
+- `sub_language_tag`: The show subtitle stream language tag
 - `release_date`: The show release date (YYYYMMDD)
 - `added_date`: The date the show was added to ErsatzTV (YYYYMMDD)
 - `type`: Always `show`